Jasleen Royal: Singles

+Soundtracks

 Special appearances

+Jasleen has performed alongside Coldplay for their Music of the Spheres World Tour in India.
 Jasleen has performed on NDTV Our Girls, Our Pride along with Swanand Kirkire hosted by Priyanka Chopra.
 She had also appeared and performed at L'Oréal Paris Miss Femina (India) Awards, 2014.
 Jasleen has also participated in a debate on NDTV India on 'How money is not the bigger factor while choosing an employment'.